Skip to content

 Our Children’s Bereavement Team can help children and young people to make some sense of illness and loss using a range of activities and therapies.

 The Jigsaw Project at St Cuthbert’s Hospice is a counselling service especially for children and young people who have experienced grief, loss and bereavement.
-This may be because of life-limiting illnesses and palliative care or unexpected or sudden death including suicide, road traffic accidents and murder.
+This may be because of life-limiting illnesses and palliative care or an unexpected or sudden death including suicide, road traffic accidents and murder.

 Further Information